Michaelpalacce/HomeLab/Helm/apps/tandoorrecipes/README.md

-This chart is used to install vaultwarden
+This chart is used to install tandoorrecipes